zenstackhq/zenstack-docs/docs/the-complete-guide/part1/8-debugging.md

 ### 🛠️ Debugging In REPL

-The REPL environment provides a ".debug" command for you to quickly turn on/off debugging output.
+The REPL environment provides a ".debug" command to turn on/off debugging output on the fly.

 ```js
 .auth { id: 1 }